top of page

 Canvas Orientation

--the couple's portrait may be smaller in proportion to the background due to the shorter height of a horizontal canvas vs a vertical canvas
+-the couple's portrait will be smaller in proportion to the background, due to the shorter height of a horizontal canvas

 bottom of page